gmac/schema-stitching-handbook/type-merging-multiple-keys/README.md

 ## Summary

-Visit the [stitched gateway](http://localhost:4000/graphql) and try running the following query that fetches data from all services following each possible service path:
+Visit the [stitched gateway](http://localhost:4000/graphql) and try running the following query that fetches data from all services following each possible service traversal path:

 ```graphql
 query {